 My blue Honda 50 introduced me to another world: the world of men.
 I met a young man with a red Suzuki.
 Think of that: a red Suzuki and a blue Honda—now this was true, everlasting love.
 Well, at least for a summer—and then all that changed.

 There have been times when I anticipated change and change did not happen—like the times when I was so certain about a change in my last name corresponding with a change in my marital status.
 I said “yes” to several young men—sequentially, I might add—who posed the question “Wilt thou?”
 And I wilted!
 Unfortunately, on those occasions I responded to those young men before I really sought the Lord’s opinion.
-However, upon hearing the Lord’s voice, I followed his counsel and ended those relationships.
-I’ve learned to seek the voice of the Lord a bit sooner since then.
+However, upon hearing the Lord’s voice, I followed His counsel and ended those relationships.
+Since then I’ve learned to seek the voice of the Lord a bit sooner.

 What are the changes that you have experienced in your life?
 Which ones were invited and anticipated?
 Which were anticipated yet never materialized?
 Which were uninvited yet marvelous?
 Which were uninvited and soul-wrenching?